 "No!
 We're all going back!" the Admiral set down his proverbial foot.
 "Now both of you shut up and organize the men for defense!"

 With one hand tilting the rune tablet toward the attackers, Vintersvend gave it a single tap on the back.
-The gale barrier then spat out a horde of runestones with ballistic accuracy, and the proximity-triggered electrical bursts called down a lightning volley that blasted the squad apart.
+The gale barrier then spat out a horde of runestones with ballistic accuracy, and the proximity-triggered electrical bursts called down a lightning volley to blast the squad apart.

 Vintersvend was soon breathing hard as he strained his magic reserves.
 No individual archmage could match ether endurance against dozens, hundreds of battlemages and win.
 He still carried plenty of runestones for combat use, but he had to hold those barriers firm with his own power -- at least long enough to persuade the Wickers to cease their 'worthless' bombardment.

 It took half a minute before they stopped.
 Then, as the Admiral finally took a calming breath, he saw a single Knight Phantom charge in the wake of the barrage.